Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

 \subsection{Local count of neighboring communities}

 We also evaluate \emph{community degrees} as a hyperbolic random graph equivalent to the number of nearest neighbors \(n_\mathrm{nn}\) of Sec.~\ref{sec:neighbors}.
 Community degrees are computed as rows sum of a binary version of the community block matrix \(B\).
-We binarize matrix \(B\) through the following definition \beq{eq:binary_block_mat} C_{uv} = \enq If the expected value of the number of edges between two communities is greater or equal than 1, that is to say we expect at least one edge between communities \(u\) and \(v\) on average in the random graph, then the two communities are related.
+We binarize matrix \(B\) through the following mapping

+where \(m\) is the sum of probabilities associated with inter-communities edges, as defined below Eq.~\eqref{eq:block_mat}.
+If the expected value of the number of edges between two communities is greater or equal than 1, that is to say we expect at least one edge between communities \(u\) and \(v\) on average in the random graph, then the two communities are related.
 This is a very liberal way to binarize \(B\); other thresholds or methods could have been used.
 In Appendix~\ref{sec:binary_appendix}, we show that our numerical results for comparison of \(\mathbb{S}^1\) and \(\mathbb{S}^2\) are valid for other binarization procedures.